 - Approximate number of pages will you need?
 Ie. Homepage, about, services, contact, etc.

 - Do you want/need a blog?
 Blogs are a great way for you to easily post news and fresh content to your website.
 Regularly updated blogs are a great way to improve your search ranking.

 - Do you need to publish content regularly?
 Having a system (like a blog) will give you the ability to regularly publish new & fresh content to your website.
 This is great for educating the public on what you do and a fantastic way to improve your search engine rankings.

-You might not have the slightest clue on what things should cost.
-While websites can range from free (do-it-yourself options) to hundreds of thousands of dollars.
 Here are some of the average prices for different kinds of websites in the US:

 - Brochure Website (including 1-3 pages): $1000-$3000